jeromejj/VolumeViewerQt/README.md

 # VolumeViewerQt

 A Viewer for 3-Dimensional Manifold

+## Author
+- Jerome Jiang
+- David Gu

+## Features
-- This is a viewer for tetrahedron and hexahedron mesh
+- Rendering both tetrahedron and hexahedron mesh
 - Support opening and rendering multiple meshes
+- Support selecting vertices on the boundary and cut surface
+- Support merging the selected vertices from different meshes
-- GUI written in Qt 5.3+
+- GUI written in Qt 5.3.1

 ## Build
 - Microsoft Visual Studio 2013 and above
+- MSVC Qt add-in
 - 64 bits
 - Requirements:
  - MeshLib of latest version